 When the peeling begins after 3-5 days, the tattooed skin will flake like a sunburn.
 At all costs avoid picking at the cracked and flaking skin.
 When the tattoo has fully entered the peeling phase, discontinue the plastic wrap.
 The area will become dry and itchy, and a good quality, fragrance-free lotion can now be used until the skin returns to its normal texture.

 As mentioned before, moisture can be very detrimental to the healing process.
 Too much plastic wrap on the surrounding untattooed skin—or not changing the wrap often enough—can lead to development of a moisture rash.
 This will appear as bright red irritation with tiny pimples around the effected area, and will likely feel painful and itchy.
 If this happens, do not re-wrap the tattoo or try to medicate it.
 Instead, let it dry completely and peel on its own.
 Apply lotion to the area once irritation has diminished.

 A combination of methods 1 and 2 is NOT recommended.
-Please only use one or the other.
+Please only use one method or the other.

 Remember that until your new tattoo peels, it’s an open wound, and needs to be treated as one.
 Give your tattoo the time and attention it needs to properly heal.
 Engaging in actions such as swimming, tanning, removing the bandage early, and general disregard for it, are done at your own peril.
 If you suspect an infection has developed, please seek medical attention immediately, as untreated tattoo infections can have very serious consequences.